 Geordie married Pamela Lewis Campbell in 1977.
 Pam is a Marriage and Family Therapist as well as a Registered Nurse.
 The Campbell’s have two grown children: Karen and her partner Meredith, and Tim.
 The Campbell family also includes, Yofee, their delightful Shih Tzu puppy whose name is Hebrew for wonderful.

-Learn More about our Associate Minister
+Learn More about our Director of Children and Family Ministries

 Rev. Susan Izard

 Learn More about our Minister of Spiritual Life

 Susan was educated at Yale University, Candler School of Theology, Emory University and the Spiritual Life Center.
 She is the co-author of the award winning book Knitting into the Mystery: A Guide to the Shawl-Knitting Ministry and numerous articles on spiritual topics.
 An amateur photographer, Susan loves to photograph interesting images of nature and compose haiku to express the spiritual experience conveyed in the picture.
 She enjoys long walks and hikes, playing golf, gardening and spending time with her husband, three adult children and extended family, including her two dachshunds.

 Susan is a contemplative, compassionate listener who brings a creative approach to her ministry.

 He graduated as a music teacher from Central Connecticut State College, taught public school music in the Winchester Public School system, was rehearsal pianist for the Nutmeg Ballet Company, and toured professionally with the top 40 band, Countdown.